BLARGoMATIC/MathGraphics/README.md

 or
 v2 Equal = NP, Adjacent = NP, offset 1 (N) = 1, offset 2 (N) = 0

-... and many more
+and many more...
-another tip, in dealing with lots of false values, 'and' works like 'or' and vice-versa.
+another tip: in dealing with lots of false values, 'and' works like 'or' and vice-versa.